heclak/community-a4e-c/README.md

   - Default inputs for Throttle Position Lock are set to RCTRL+HOME (Step Up) and RCTRL+END (Step Down).
   - Emergency Stores Release Handle default input changed to LCTRL+J. *(think J for jettison!)*
   - Differential wheelbrake inputs default inputs are changed to LCTRL+W (left) and LALT+W (right).
-  - The controls indicator's nosewheel caster indicator now displays logarithmically, making it easier to see those early castering changes and reflect nosewheel sensetivity to turn rate more naturalistically. *(thanks, Drofseh)*.
+  - The controls indicator's nosewheel caster indicator now displays logarithmically, making it easier to see those early changes in castering and better reflect nosewheel sensetivity to turn rate. *(thanks, Drofseh)*.
   - Trim speed settings in the special menu are now adjustable by individually for pitch, roll and yaw, with percentage sliders for each instead of presets from a drop-down. *(thanks Drofseh)*
   - Refactored the special menu for easier editing in the future.
 - **Sounds:**
-  - Improved input response and dynamic range of AN/APR-23 PRF Volume, AN/APR-23 Missile Alert Volume, PRF Volume, Shrike/Sidewinder Volume, and TACAN Volume knobs.
+  - Improved input response and dynamic range of AN/APR-23 PRF Volume, AN/APR-23 Missile Alert Volume, Shrike/Sidewinder Volume, and TACAN Volume knobs.

 [See full changelog](https://github.com/heclak/community-a4e-c/blob/master/CHANGELOG.md)